Reasoning in machine vision by learning fast and slow thinking: Introduction

+We present examples, in Fig. \ref{fig:combined_eggs}, showcasing tasks typically solved by System I and System II thinking, along with tasks that have likely transitioned between the two.

-Supervised deep learning algorithms are highly dependent on large labelled data sets and lack mechanisms to improve by extending thinking time (inference-time compute) \cite{koh2022artificial, anthony2017thinking, evans2003two}, or handle scenarios beyond the training distribution \cite{vabalas2019machine}.
+Shortfalls of machine cognition: Using the analogy of dual-process cognition, machines are limited in the sense that their predictions are largely feed forward and made with fixed inference times, i.e., they operate only in a System I regime.
+In other words, supervised deep learning algorithms are highly dependent on large labelled data sets and lack mechanisms to improve by extending thinking time (inference-time compute) \cite{koh2022artificial, anthony2017thinking, evans2003two}, or handle scenarios beyond the training distribution \cite{vabalas2019machine}.
 Approaches like few-shot learning \cite{wang2020generalizing, ravi2016optimization, snell2017prototypical} and foundation models \cite{kirillov2023segment, ma2024segment, zhou2023foundation, moor2023foundation} aim to use task-specific data more efficiently.
 However, they exhibit fixed, often linear, computational complexity with respect to data availability and the only viable mechanism to improve performance further is to train with more human-labelled data \cite{mazurowski2023segment, xie2024sam, li2024adapting}.